 Posting on social media is a key way to give your followers more insight into what policy issues matter most to you, highlight PD-related policy news or get the attention of your elected officials.
-(Sample Facebook and Twitter posts are included in this section.)
+(Sample Facebook and Twitter posts are included in this section.
+It is easy to update these sample posts to show support for legislation.
+Remember to include a bill number and a very brief explanation of what the legislation will do to support the Parkinson's community.